pollfish/docs/terms/publisher.md

 (c) Where the data importer processes the personal data for direct marketing purposes, it shall cease processing for such purposes if the data subject objects to it.

-(d) The data importer shall not make a decision based solely on the automated processing of the personal data transferred (hereinafter ‘automated decision’), which would produce legal effects concerning the data subject or similarly significantly affect him/her, unless with the explicit consent of the data subject or if authorised to do so under the laws of the country of destination, provided that such laws lays down suitable measures to safeguard the data subject’s rights and legitimate interests.
+(d) The data importer shall not make a decision based solely on the automated processing of the personal data transferred (hereinafter &#8216;automated decision&#39;), which would produce legal effects concerning the data subject or similarly significantly affect him/her, unless with the explicit consent of the data subject or if authorised to do so under the laws of the country of destination, provided that such laws lays down suitable measures to safeguard the data subject&#39;s rights and legitimate interests.
 In this case, the data importer shall, where necessary in cooperation with the data exporter:

 (i) inform the data subject about the envisaged automated decision, the envisaged consequences and the logic involved; and